Public Involvement

 Park staff maintain the historic character of these extensive orchards using heritage techniques.
 The same flood irrigation ditches pioneers dug in the 1880s water the trees today.
 Pioneers sometimes lost trees and entire orchards to floods and droughts.
 Today, the orchards are preserved and protected as part of the Fruita Rural Historic Landscape listed on the National Register of Historic Places.
 The orchards contain approximately 1,900 trees.
 Several orchards have lost most of their original trees and with continued losses expected, replanting is needed to maintain their historic integrity.

-Capitol Reef National Park is seeking public comments on an orchard replanting project to begin in fall of 2021.
-The project will initiate long-term rehabilitation of several historic Fruita orchards.
+The project is part of long-term rehabilitation plans for several historic Fruita orchards.
 The public can learn more about the Orchard Rehabilitation Project on the PEPC site.

 Park footer